Translated from Der Faschismus und seine demokratische Bewältigung, by Konrad Hecker (GegenStandpunkt Verlag, Munich: 1995) p. 305-26.

 “What is the source of the influence of fascism over the masses?
 Fascism is able to attract the masses because it demagogically appeals to their most urgent needs and demands.
 Fascism not only inflames prejudices that are deeply ingrained in the masses, but also plays on the better sentiments of the masses, on their sense of justice and sometimes even on their revolutionary traditions.
 Why do the German fascists, those lackeys of the bourgeoisie and mortal enemies of socialism, represent themselves to the masses as ‘Socialists,’ and depict their accession to power as a ‘revolution’?
 Because they try to exploit the faith in revolution and the urge towards socialism that lives in the hearts of the mass of working people in Germany.”

-There is no criticism of the “demagogic” arguments with which the fascists in fact “appealed” to the “needs” of the people.
-One waits in vain for a clear word against the völkisch communal ideal which the representatives of a “national” conception of “socialism” advertised with.
-No suspicion was raised against the “sense of justice” of the masses, that most stubborn bad habit of perfect subjects who trust in the power of higher moral points of view.
-The leftist revolutionaries found no contradiction in their hopeful idea that revolution is a tradition familiar and dear to the German working people.
-They attested to the good faith and “better sentiments” of their addressees, even if this world of sentiments apparently led those who held them to not only confuse Hitler with the CP, but even to consider him the better representative of their hearts’ cause.
-Instead of calling to mind, which a German proletariat also has, the interest that must be asserted against the fascists, the leftist vanguard confirmed their faith in their image of humanity as a believer in revolution who admittedly has the flaw of certain “deeply rooted prejudices,” but otherwise proves its indestructibly better nature precisely in its attachment to false prophets, which the communists laid exclusive claim to as their point of contact with the masses.
-Their indignation at the fact that the fascists drew up an image of themselves in which the radical leftists believed they recognized their own smash hits of agitation was correspondingly great:
+There is no criticism of the “demagogic” arguments with which the fascists actually “appealed” to the “needs” of the people.
+One waits in vain for a clear word against the völkisch community ideal with which representatives of a “national” concept of “socialism” promoted themselves.
+No suspicion was raised against the “sense of justice” of the masses, that most stubborn bad habit of perfect subjects who trust in the power of higher moral viewpoints.
+The leftist revolutionaries didn’t see any contradiction in their hopeful idea that revolution is a familiar and dear tradition for the German working people.
+They attested to their addressees’ good faith and “better sentiments,” even if this world of sentiments apparently led those who held them not only to confuse Hitler with the CP, but to even consider him the better representative of their hearts’ desire.
+Instead of bringing to mind the reason, which even a German proletariat has, that its interest must be asserted in opposition to the fascists, the leftist vanguard confirmed its belief in its image of the working man who believes in revolution and, although having the stigma of certain “deeply rooted prejudices,” otherwise proves his indestructibly better nature precisely in his devotion to false prophets, which the communists claimed as their exclusive point of contact with the masses.
+Their indignation was correspondingly great at the fact that the fascists drew an image of themselves in which the radical leftists thought they recognized their own smash hits of agitation:

 “Fascism acts in the interests of the extreme imperialists, but it presents itself to the masses in the guise of champion of an ill-treated nation, and appeals to outraged national sentiments, as German fascism did, for instance, when it won the support of the masses of the petty bourgeoisie by the slogan ‘Down with the Versailles Treaty.’